Engee documentation

 Yes

-# Maximum volumetric efficiency — maximum volumetric efficiency
+# Maximum volumetric efficiency — the maximum value of volumetric efficiency

 Details

-The maximum value of the volumetric efficiency.
-If the input signal exceeds this value, the volumetric efficiency is set to the maximum volumetric efficiency value.
+The maximum value of volumetric efficiency.
+If the input signal exceeds this value, the volumetric efficiency is set to the maximum value of the volumetric efficiency.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization parameters to `Input signal - volumetric and mechanical efficiencies'.
+To use this parameter, set the Leakage and friction parameterization parameter to Input signal - volumetric and mechanical efficiencies.

 Default value